 - Like anything else to do with young children, teach them in ways that involve their senses.

-- Rather than starting with worksheets, try teaching children to print numbers with finger painting .
+- Rather than starting with worksheets, try teaching children to print numbers with finger painting or sand trays.

-- Keep samples of the number being practiced close to the children's papers.
+- Keep samples of the number being practiced close to where the children are working.